aski97/federated-learning-clients-server-simulation/README.md

 Before each training, the dataset could be shuffled if ```shuffle_dataset_before_training()``` method returns True, thus avoiding overfitting situations.
 The dataset is divided into batches, where each batch has a number of samples equal to the value returned by the ```get_batch_size()``` method.
 Training proceeds for a number of epochs equal to the value returned by the ```get_train_epochs()``` method.
 Upon completion, the model is re-evaluated on the test data, and the results are stored.
 Afterward, the client sends the weights and biases of the just-trained model to the server.
 This operation repeats until the server sends the final model, on which the client performs a single evaluation, sending all previous evaluations back to the server.

 Once the federated training is complete, the client closes the connection with the server.

+### Supported aggregation algorithms
+With this implementation, it is possible to use one of the following client model aggregation algorithms:

++ ```FedAvg```: The resulting model will be the arithmetic mean of the client models.
++ ```FedMiddleAvg```: The resulting model will be the arithmetic mean between the last federated model and the arithmetic mean of the client models.
+In this way, the last model contributes to the creation of the new one without being discarded at each round.

 ### Message exchange
 The communication between the server and clients occurs through the TCP transport protocol.
 Each transmitted message consists of a variable-length sequence of bytes, where the first four bytes indicate the message length.